git4example/genai-fsx-workshop-on-eks-auto/content/index.en.md

 weight: 0
 ---

-In this scenario-based workshop you will build a simple Generative AI based interactive Chatbot application using an open source Foundation Model, using the following AWS services:
+In this workshop you will build a simple Generative AI based interactive Chatbot application, using an open source Foundation Model along with the following AWS services stack:

 * Amazon Elastic Kubernetes Service (EKS) as the orchestration layer,
 * Amazon FSx for Lustre & Amazon S3, for the data layer,
-* AWS Inferentia as the Accelerated compute layer.
+* AWS Inferentia as the accelerated compute layer.

-During this workshop, We will take you through a journey to highlight how you can leverage the Amazon EKS, Amazon FSx and AWS Inferentia stack as a pattern to easily build and test your own Generative AI and ML workloads, where along the way you will touch on dimensions such as performance, scale, integration, and also data services which allow you to replicate and access your data seamlessly across AWS Regions, to further power at-scale container-based workloads.
-We hope you will enjoy this fun learning experience with us.
+ In this workshop, you will get hands on with configuring and deploying components across Amazon EKS, Amazon FSx, Amazon S3 and AWS Inferentia to build your Chatbot application, to highlight how you can easily leverage this pattern to build/test your own Generative AI and ML workloads.

+ You will also conduct performance testing at the data layer, look at integration and scale, along with seamlessly sharing data across AWS Regions.